 Your timber decking needs to withstand more wear and tear than an ordinary wooden shed or fence.

-Its horizontal surface will take longer to dry out after rainfall and it must be able to endure scruffing from regular foot traffic.
+Its horizontal surface will take longer to dry out after rainfall and it must be able to endure scruffing from continuous foot traffic.
 Regular treatment will result in your decking looking good and will also prolong its lifespan.

 Care for your decking should start at the time of original fitting.
 Most decking boards have already been pressure treated with a wood preservative.
 This will help protect the timber from rot and woodworm.